Hitachi Capital - Plevin PPI Check & Claim Service

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If Hitachi Capital charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Hitachi Capital
+Recover your PPI from Hitachi Capital due to undisclosed commission

 How we can help with your Hitachi Capital Car Finance 'Plevin' PPI claim